shimaore/windy-moon/README.md

         {admins,members} = secObj

-        is_owner = members?.users? and name in members.users
+        is_owner = members?.names? and name in members.names

         enforce_ownership = ->
           unless is_owner